Quantumgame/Computational-Neuroscience/docs/notes/network_dynamics.rst

 synaptic elements: on axons (axonal boutons: senders of synaptic activity) or dendrites (spines: receivers of synaptic activity)

-depends on the target calcium concentration, minimum concentration.
+The growth speed of synaptic elements depends on the target calcium concentration, minimum concentration.
+(Z is the number of element)

 linear: